Anxiety and Panic Disorders

 - Feelings of impending disaster

-People with panic disorder often worry when the next attack will occur and attempt to prevent them by avoiding specific situations, behaviors, or places they associate with panic attacks.
-The anxiety of panic attacks and the effort put into preventing attacks can cause significant problems in a variety of areas of a person’s life.
+If you have a panic disorder, you may often worry when the next attack will occur and attempt to prevent them by avoiding specific situations, behaviors, or places associated with these attacks.
+This anxiety about panic attacks, the effort put into preventing attacks, and panic attack recovery can cause significant problems in your everyday life.

 An extreme fear of—or aversion to—certain things or situations is referred to as a phobia.
 Although it can be natural to be anxious in some circumstances, phobias are not proportional to the danger posed by an object or a situation.

-- Excessive or irrational fear of coming into contact with the feared object or situation
+- Experience an excessive or irrational fear of encountering the feared object or situation

 - Avoid the feared object or situation by taking active steps